khatriv1/course-alignment-evaluation/README.md

 # Course Learning Objective Alignment Evaluation

-This project evaluates the alignment between course descriptions and learning objectives using three different LLM prompting techniques: Zero-shot, Few-shot, and Chain of Thought.
+This project evaluates the alignment between course descriptions and learning objectives using multiple advanced LLM prompting techniques.
+It systematically compares the effectiveness of different prompting approaches to see which ones best match human expert judgments.

 ## Project Overview

-The project compares three prompting techniques:
+The project compares eight different prompting techniques:

-- Zero-shot: Direct prompting with rubric
+- **Zero-shot**: Direct prompting with a rubric but no examples
-- Few-shot: Prompting with examples
+- **Few-shot**: Prompting with demonstrative examples
+- **Chain of Thought (CoT)**: Step-by-step reasoning before answering
+- **Self-Consistency**: Sampling multiple reasoning paths and selecting the most consistent answer
+- **Auto Chain of Thought (Auto-CoT)**: Automatically generated reasoning chains
-- Chain of Thought: Step-by-step reasoning
+- **Contrastive Chain of Thought (CCoT)**: Contrasting correct and incorrect reasoning paths
+- **Rephrase and Respond (RaR)**: Rephrasing the question before answering
+- **Take a Step Back**: Approaching the problem from an abstract level before detailed analysis

+Each technique is evaluated on how well it matches human expert ratings of course-objective alignment.

 ## Directory Structure

 ```
 course_alignment_evaluation/
 ├── data/